10 Best Petiscos in Lisbon: Must-Try Portuguese Small Plates

 The main ingredients of this delicious salad are octopus, tomato, onion, and olive oil.
 Some people also like to add potatoes to the mix, but it’s not as common.
 One thing an octopus salad must have is fresh herbs—usually coriander or parsley.
 Most restaurants serve it with bread, which is essential to soak up every last drop of sauce at the end.

-Try the traditional version at Quiosque de São Paulo (Praça São Paulo, 1200-194), one of our favorite kiosks in Lisbon, or go to Sol e Pesca (R. Nova do Carvalho 44, 1200-019) for a taste of canned octopus salad (better than it sounds).
+📍 Where to Try It: Try the traditional version at Quiosque de São Paulo (Praça São Paulo, 1200-194), one of our favorite kiosks in Lisbon, or go to Sol e Pesca (R. Nova do Carvalho 44, 1200-019) for a taste of canned octopus salad (it’s better than it sounds).

 Octopus salad is one of the best petiscos in Lisbon